Putellas leads rampant Barcelona as Arsenal hit five

 Barcelona, whose coach Jonatan Giraldez is not yet 30, maintain their 100 percent record in Group C and have 12 wins out of 12 in all competitions this season, with 64 goals scored and just three conceded.

-Arsenal sit second in their section on six points in the inaugural group stage of the women's competition after cruising to a 5-1 away to the Danish champions Koge.
+Arsenal sit second in their section on six points after cruising to a 5-1 victory away to Danish champions Koge.

 The English WSL leaders saw Nikita Parris have an early penalty saved but they went ahead in the 27th minute when Australia's Steph Catley curled in a free-kick in front of the sizeable travelling support.

-Parris made it 2-0 just after the hour mark and Caitlin Foord, another Australian international, headed in the third after captain Jordan Nobbs saw her shot hit the bar.
+Parris made it 2-0 just after the hour mark and Caitlin Foord, another Australian international, headed in the third after captain Jordan Nobbs hit the bar.

-Seven-time Champions League winners Lyon, who won the trophy five years running from 2016 to 2020, host German champions Bayern Munich later in Group D, while Benfica face Swedish champions Haecken.
+Lyon, who won the trophy five years running from 2016 to 2020, fell behind at home to German champions Bayern when Canada's Kadeisha Buchanan put through her own net under pressure from Carina Wenninger.

+However, Belgian international Janice Cayman equalised from close range early in the second half and Amandine Henry headed in an 86th-minute winner.

+In the same group a late Elin Rubensson penalty gave Swedish champions Haecken a 1-0 victory away at Benfica.

 Paris Saint-Germain beat Real Madrid 4-0 to make it three wins out of three in Group B.